 Juggling a full-time job and a side hustle is challenging.
-However, thousands of Kenyans are doing it so why not you?
+However, thousands of Kenyans are doing it, so why not you?
 As soon as you resolve to start a business while employed, you need a plan.
-If you are looking for a checklist as you venture into your business, here’s how to make your side hustle work for you.
+Here are some ideas.

-- Hire an employee with previous experience, one who can run a business without supervision.
-Don’t hire a beginner to manage your business when you are also a beginner.
+- Hire an employee who can run a business without supervision.
+Do not hire a beginner to manage your business when you are also a beginner.

-- If you don’t need someone to manage your side hustle, clear your schedule and dedicate some hours daily to your business.
+- Clear your schedule and dedicate some hours daily to your business.
 For example, make deliveries and manage your social media accounts over your lunch hour or over the weekend.

 - Create weekly or monthly milestones to help you evaluate your growth.
-They could be related to sales, to the number of leads generated weekly, etc. For example, week 1, gain 100 followers on social media, sell 3 pieces a day on week 1.
+These milestones could be related to sales, leads generated weekly, etc. For example, in week 1, gain 100 followers on social media, and sell three items daily.

-- Hire experts for what you cannot do.
-It is okay to say you need help.
-If deliveries are hectic, engage a delivery company, if making products at home is tiresome, contact a manufacturer.
+- It is okay to ask for help.
+If deliveries are hectic, engage a delivery company; if making products at home is tiresome, contact a manufacturer.

 - Have realistic, measurable, attainable goals for your side hustle.
 According to George T. Doran, who authored the SMART criterion, your goals should always be Specific, Measurable, Achievable, Realistic and Time-bound.
 Break down your business goals into phrases that you can measure.
 On the same note, identity the specific thing you must do to achieve your goal.
-For example, for an online store, getting Facebook page likes is a specific, attainable goal.
-To attain this goal, you need money to run an ad or you can invite friends to like your page.
-To measure your success, analyse the increase in number of page likes daily.
+For example, getting Facebook page likes is a specific and attainable goal.
+To attain this goal, you need money to run an ad, or you can invite friends to like your page.
+To measure your success, analyze the increase in likes daily.

-- Set aside a day or hours to evaluate your progress.
+- Set aside time to evaluate your progress.
 Your employees may give you a daily or weekly report, but you also need to examine the progress of your business personally.
-Go over the week’s earnings, expenditures and analyse any new leads generated.
+Analyze earnings, expenditures, and new leads generated.

-These simple tips should help you create a practical business plan that will make your side hustle become your full-time hustle.
+These simple tips should help you create a practical business plan to make side hustle profitable.